Characteristic classes as complete obstructions: The plus-cohomology groups of a principal bundle

+\begin{rem} Let $X$ be a connected space pointed in $x_0$, and $E$ an unpointed bundle over $X$.
+Given two points $e_0$ and $e_0'$ in the fiber $E|_{x_0}$, there exists a pointed equivalence

+which can be realized as follows.
+If $g_0$ is the element of $G$ such that $e_0'=e_o\cdot g_0$, then the map

+is an equivalence and maps $e_0$ to $e_0'$.
+Therefore, the pointed equivalence class of $E$ does not depend on the chosen base point.
+In particular, it makes sense to talk about the plus-cohomology of $E$ without specifying any base point for $E$. \end{rem}

-Recall that, if $A$ is a topological group, the identity of $A$ is $e_A$.
-We also denote by $e_A$ any constant map into $A$ with value $e_A$. \begin{prop} Let $A$ be an abelian nice topological group. \begin{enumerate} \item For any CW-complex $X$ pointed in a vertex, two pointed maps $s,s':X\to A$ are plus equivalent if and only if they are based homotopic, i.e.,
+The notion of plus-equivalence generalizes both the notions of based algebraic homotopy for pointed maps and of based algebraic equivalence for homomorphisms of topological groups.
+If $A$ is a topological group we denote by $e_A$ both the neutral element of $A$ and any map into $A$ constant at the value $e_A$. \begin{prop} Let $A$ be an abelian countable CW-group. \begin{enumerate} \item Given a CW-complex $X$ pointed in a vertex, and pointed maps $s,s'\colon X\to A$ we have that